nervosnetwork/ckb/README.md

 Nervos CKB is the layer 1 of Nervos Network, a public blockchain with PoW and cell model.

 Nervos project defines a suite of scalable and interoperable blockchain protocols.
 Nervos CKB uses those protocols to create a self-evolving distributed network with novel economic model, data model and more.

+## License

+Nervos CKB is released under the terms of the MIT license.
+See [COPYING](COPYING) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

+## Development Process

+This project is still in development, it's NOT in production ready status.

+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `develop` branch is the work branch to merge new features, it's not stable.

+The contribution workflow is described in [CONTRIBUTING.md], and security policy is described in [SECURITY.md].
+To propose new protocol or standard for Nervos, see [Nervos RFC](https://github.com/nervosnetwork/rfcs).

 ---